 Tabernacle Elementary School

-- Tabernacle Elementary School's student population of 434 students has grown by 7% over five school years.
+- Tabernacle Elementary School's student population of 365 students has declined by 18% over five school years.

 |Grades Offered||Grades Prekindergarten-5|